The number of deaths linked directly and indirectly to epilepsy outpace those caused by sudden infant death syndrome (SIDS).

 In addition, not every seizure-related death is obvious.
 Epilepsy can contribute to deaths due to drowning, car and bicycle accidents, and pneumonia caused by inhaling a foreign substance during a seizure.

 Epilepsy may also indirectly cause deaths.
-People with epilepsy have a higher risk of suicide, and medications can cause chronic problems.
+People with epilepsy have a

 The varied nature of epilepsy-related deaths makes it difficult to track them accurately.
 Especially when epilepsy doesn’t show up on the death certificate, which is the source of many government statistics.